hooge104/preprint_template_latex/README.md

 # preprint_template_latex
 Latex template for preprint formatting.
 Feel free to edit according to your preferences.
-I give zero promise for correct typesetting and errors.

-I've used a memoir class document.
-I'm aware that this is may not be the right class for a scientific paper.
+I give zero promise for correct typesetting or the absence of errors.
+I've used a memoir class document and I'm aware that this is may not be the right class for a scientific paper.
 But for me this gives a bit more freedom in typesetting (i.e. I've used this template to typeset my Phd thesis, requiring the possibility to have multiple chapters).

+The attached .tex file contains the minimum (maybe not the bare minimum) number of packages, so in case you want to have more freedom add more packages to your needs.
+Doing so gives possibility to include page-spanning tables, for example, or have parts of the document printed in landscape format.

 ## How to use:
 1. Pretty simple: copy-paste each paragraph under the right header, replacing \lipsum operator.
 Rename headers to your needs